S7aru/Motor-TPL-GLM-Pricing-Model/README.md

 Several preprocessing steps and actuarial assumptions were required before modelling:

-- Policy exposure was calculated from policy inception and expiry dates.
+- Policy exposure was calculated from policy inception and expiry dates as.
 - A new unique identifier was constructed to address non-unique policy records caused by mid-term endorsements.
 - Claim amounts were assumed to represent ultimate losses due to the absence of accident and payment dates.
 - Traditional actuarial loss trending was not possible due to the absence of accident dates and payment histories.
 Instead, a flat annual trend rate was estimated from historical burning costs and applied to adjust claims to a common cost level.
-- Negative claim amounts, primarily arising from salvage and subrogation recoveries, were aggregated at the policy level and floored at zero for modelling purposes.
+- Negative claim amounts, primarily arising from salvage and subrogation recoveries, were floored at zero for modelling purposes.
 The overall impact of recoveries was then captured separately through a portfolio-level recovery adjustment.
 - Claims were aggregated to the policy level and converted into burning costs, which served as the modelling target variable.

 ## Feature Engineering